 - FUNDS WILL NOT BE APPROPRIATED FOR ADMINISTRATIVE, OPERATIONAL, OR MAINTENANCE PURPOSES, NOR FOR ACQUISITION OF LAND.
 As each application is unique, this classification of purpose will be determined by the work group on a case-by-case basis.
 There is no list of approvable or non-approvable items or services, as what is not applicable in one circumstance may be approved under a different use or purpose in another, "case-by-case".

 - Appropriations will not be approved prior to bidding and/or receipt of quotes, as they are required documentation for the process.
 Approvals are based on submitted application criteria, in which the specific costs and vendors are provided and reviewed for consideration of funds.
+Funds will be reimbursed up to the approved amount, but not in excess of the actual costs of each item or service.
 Additionally, you may not change vendors, items, or service without unusual circumstance beyond your control, which must be approved by the county.

 - Each municipality may submit MULTIPLE applications each year/round.